TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/TypoScriptConfiguration/Index.rst

 Hello World: The PAGE object
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In order to create any output at all we first need to define a PAGE.
-The
+In order to create any output at all we first need to define a
-example below would output an empty page:
+:typoscript:`PAGE`.
+The example below would output an empty page:

 .. include:: /CodeSnippets/TypoScript/Page.rst.txt

 If you remove the comments :typoscript:`//` before line 4 and 5 there would be
 an output of "Hello World!".
-But of course we want to output our Fluid template.

 You can read more about :ref:`the top-level PAGE object in the TypoScript
 reference <t3tsref:page>`.

 The parameter :typoscript:`typeNum` is mandatory.
-Setting it to null enables the
+Setting it to :typoscript:`0`
+enables the page to be called.
+If you would set it to any value above there
-page to be called without adding an additional parameter `&type=12345` to the
+the page would need to be called with an additional parameter like `&type=12345`
-url.
+to the url.

-Part 1: Fluid Template Section
+Part 1: Fluid template section
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 First, create a file called :file:`Part1FluidTemplateSection.typoscript` in the folder :file:`Configuration/Typoscript/Setup/` with the following content:

 .. include:: /CodeSnippets/TypoScript/Part1FluidTemplateSection.rst.txt

+Line 1 is a comment.
+All lines starting with :typoscript:`//` or :typoscript:`#` will be ignored by the parser.
+In TypoScript it is however not possible to have a comment after code in a line as you might be used from PHP of Java.

 Line 2 configures that the template rendering engine Fluid should be used to generate the page output.